vegaprotocol/specs/protocol/0059-simple-staking-and-delegating.md

   - Announcing removal of stake for current validator
   - Staking on the new validator, as per normal [function: Stake](../non-protocol-specs/0004-staking-bridge.md)
   - These can happen concurrently, so that at the next epoch, the stake is removed from the current validator and staked on the new validator

+### A delegation transaction that would cause a single validator's total delegated amount to exceed `validators.delegation.maxStakePerValidator` will be reduced to fit
+- A validator, Validator A exists
+- `validators.delegation.maxStakePerValidator` is set to `99.99`
+- Party A delegates 99.8 to validator A
+- This delegation is successful
+- Party B delegates 10 to validator A
+- This delegation only successfully delegates 0.1
+- Party C delegates 0.1 to validator A
+- This transaction is rejected as it would exceed `maxStakePerValidator`